-Most WordPress users typically install WooCommerce or Easy Digital Downloads before they realize they’ve made a mistake.
+It’s difficult to select the best eCommerce plugin.
+But most WordPress users typically install WooCommerce or Easy Digital Downloads before they realize they’ve made a mistake.
 They usually don’t spend time comparing the plugins and as a result, end up wasting a ton of time figuring out each and every plugin.
 Instead, you can start by figuring out your business case first and then choose the most suitable plugin.
 Let’s go through some of the common business cases.

-- For the beginners – WooCommerce or WP eCommerce
+- Beginners – WooCommerce or WP eCommerce

-- For small-sized businesses – WooCommerce or BigCommerce
+- Small-sized businesses – WooCommerce or BigCommerce

 - Looking to keep your costs in check – WooCommerce or WP EasyCart

-- For sell on multiple channels – Ecwid
+- Sell on multiple channels – Ecwid

 - For those who prefer BigCommerce – BigCommerce

 We hope this article would have helped you choose.
 You can contact our customer support if you have any doubts.
 We will help you set up shipping on your WooCommerce store.